JaredPlummer5/github.io-readnotes1-/README.md

 You can make the text anything you want and the text will show up as the url link on your website.

+### Thing I want to learn about

+- Emojis
+- Footnotes